igor-p/token-watch/README.md

 ## Setting up the database via docker

-We use docker to initialize a simple postgres database with a table to store the tokens that are in our watchlist.
+This uses docker to initialize a simple postgres database with a table to store the tokens that are in our watchlist.

 Run the following command to build the docker image: